rust-stuco/homeworks/week5/summarylab_ref/README.md

 To reiterate: Only do this if you have ample time to spare and you want to get better at Rust!
 This is not a trivial task.
 We also don't have an autograder set up for this, so you'll mostly be on your own.
-If you do decide to do this, we'll manually grade it ourselves to determine how many points you will receive.
+If you do decide to do this, let us know that you did and we'll manually grade it ourselves to determine how many points you will receive.